Deposition Interpreter Services for Interpreted Depositions

 Finally, attorneys preparing for a foreign language deposition should undertake efforts to obtain certified translations of foreign language evidence prior to the deposition.
 As previously explained, depo interpreters work with spoken words while translators work with written text.
-Therefore, the questioning attorney should have a legal translator translator translate the documents the attorney anticipates he or she will use as exhibits during the deposition before the deposition takes place in order to ensure that the deposition proceeds smoothly.
+Therefore, the questioning attorney should have a legal translation specialist translate the documents the attorney anticipates he or she will use as exhibits during the deposition before the deposition takes place in order to ensure that the deposition proceeds smoothly.
 Generally speaking, an interpreter should not translate documents during a deposition; translating documents written in English into a foreign language should be done beforehand.
 Similarly, an attorney representing a client who speaks a foreign language may need to review certain documents with the client before their deposition.
 In order to properly prepare the client for the questions the attorney anticipates might be asked of his or her client, along with the documents the client might be asked to review, the attorney will want to ensure that any relevant documents are translated into the client’s language before the deposition preparation meeting.
 This will allow the client to be well prepared for their deposition and the attorney to anticipate (and address), any problematic testimony before it occurs.